What ProxyLook is

 What we don't take: sponsored reviews, paid placements in rankings, "exclusive partnerships" that change our editorial line, or money to remove a negative review.
 Several providers have offered.
 We've said no in writing each time.

-Our affiliate revenue funds the test rig (about $42/month in EC2 + S3) and the editorial salary.
+Our affiliate revenue funds provider test accounts and the editorial salary.
 We're not VC-backed.
 We don't have a growth team.
-We're four people.
+We're three people.

 Meet the editorial team